Is Hauseit locally based in New York?

 Can I call and email for advice?

 In order to make this service essentially free for all customers, we are unable to make exceptions and provide free advice, email support and phone calls of any type.
-If you would like additional help, please either consult your attorney or check out our broker consulting packages.
+If you would like additional help, please either consult your attorney or check out our flat fee phone support and broker consulting packages.
 If you simply don’t have time to read any of this, our partner brokers may be able to work with you on a Full Service for 1% basis.

 What if I have more questions?